 Do I need a Utah Non-Resident OHV Permit?

 If a street-legal OHV is registered and has a license plate from your home state, and it meets all of Utah’s street-legal requirements, then you do not need to purchase a Utah Non-Resident OHV Permit.
-If your vehicle is not street legal you need to purchase a permit either online or in town.
-Permits are available at the Moab Information Center or at either the North or South Maverik convenience stores in Moab.
+If your vehicle is not street legal you need to purchase a permit online.
 Permits are $30 and are good for a full year.
-Please note that this permit is only for riding on Moab’s OHV trails, not on roads, streets and highways.
+Note that these permits are not available in Moab and can only be purchased online.
+This permit is only for riding on Moab’s OHV trails, not on roads, streets and highways.